 If you are homeless or being threatened with homelessness, you should contact the Council immediately.
 Do not leave it until the last minute.
-Do not permanently leave your home until you are legally obliged to do so (usually by court order) as this may damage any application for help that you make to this or any other council.
+Do not permanently leave your home until you are legally obliged to do so (usually by a formal notice or court order) as this may damage any application for help that you make to this or any other council.

 We use national law and guidance to assess homelessness applications, including the Homelessness Code of Guidance for Local Authorities which is located on the government services and information website.